Blendify/blender-manual/blender_docs/manual/editors/node_editor/nodes/groups.rst

 To create a node group, in the Node editor, select the nodes you want to include, then press :kbd:`Ctrl-G`, :menuselection:`Group --> Make Group`.
 A node group will have a green title bar.
-All of the selected nodes will now be contained within the group node.
+All of the selected nodes will now be contained within the node group.
 Default naming for the node group is "NodeGroup", "NodeGroup.001" etc.
 There is a name field in the node group you can click into to change the name of the group.
 Change the name of the node group to something meaningful.